 omits the system menu (Windows)

-includes a toolbar button on the frame’s title bar (Mac OS X); a click on the toolbar button triggers a call to on-toolbar-button-click
+includes a toolbar button on the frame’s title bar (Mac OS X 10.6 and earlier); a click on the toolbar button triggers a call to on-toolbar-button-click

 hides the menu bar and dock when the frame is active (Mac OS X) or asks the window manager to make the frame fullscreen (Unix)